OpenTermsArchive/engine/decision-records/0003-snapshots-database.md

 - It supports concurrent access.
 - It has [In-Memory storage engine](https://docs.mongodb.com/manual/core/inmemory/) as an option for performance.

 We also did a simple test to ensure that access time and insert time also meets the requirements.
 We populated a database with one million entries and tried accessing snapshots with random dates and we found that access times remained stable.
+In our test on 1000 sequential access to random snapshot, the average access time was ~3.5ms with a maximum of ~50ms.

 Moreover, MongoDB has the following benefits: